hyperledger-archives/composer/contrib-notes/release-process/playground-validation.md

     - BNA should contain renamed file in lib direcotory of archive

 Reset to the basic sample network, we will test the addition and edit of a new script file
- - Add a new script file
+ - Add a new script file via "new script file" selection
     - Within editor select the edit icon
     - Change the name to include illegal characters (non-alphanumeric)
         - Validation error should show on click away
     - Change the name to be valid, but different from original name.
 On click away:
         - No validation errors
         - Name of selected file should update in side tab
         - Deploy button should be active
     - Click deploy
         - Deploy success message should show
         - Deploy button should become diabled
         - Newly renamed file should be visible in side tab
     - Click export
         - BND should export as a BNA
         - BNA should include new file in lib directory of archive
+ - Add an existing script file from disc and repeat above steps

 ### Test and ID Page
 The test page enables testing of the currently deployed Business Network Definition, using a web runtime.
 The ID page enables access to resources based upon a selected ID existing within the BND.
 The Admin ID is a default ID, though in testing we will create new IDs and interact with resources based on the newly defined IDs that have ACL rules applied.